ruszkiew/sdwan/README.md

     ./sdwan.py env

-If using SOCKS Proxy to Port forward SSH/HTTPS through a Bastion Host, add vManage entry to the .ssh_config file.
+If using SOCKS Proxy to Port forward SSH/HTTPS through a Bastion Host, add Manager entry to the .ssh_config file.

 It would look like: